appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 For now, self-hosted appcircle server does not have Let’s Encrypt integration or an automated way of renewing certificates.

-You should manage certifacates from configuration file manually and renew them with same method when expired.
+You should manage certificates from configuration file manually and renew them with same method when expired.

 :::